 Astove is breathtakingly beautiful.
 It is a world filled with colour, where the daily dramas of a pristine ecosystem play out in front of your very eyes.
-Astove offers a rare privilege and exclusive opportunity to gaze into a world which has changed very little in the years that have passed.
+Astove offers a rare privilege opportunity to gaze into a world which has changed very little in the years that have passed.

 The Astove Wall is described as gazing down into the Grand Canyon.
 It consists of the large flats and reef dropping a vertical 90 degrees, from ankle deep water to water over a kilometre deep.
 This unique feature makes it a perfect dive site.

 The atoll also has a rich and desolate history and is the cause of countless shipwrecks dating back to 1500 AD.
 It is also famous for the acclaimed underwater documentary “The Silent World”, filmed by Jacques Cousteau.

 Astove Atoll is the place for catching the largest flats-caught Giant Trevallies in the Indian Ocean as well as many other species.
 Its shallow lagoon, surrounded by sheer drop-offs, makes the experience unique.